survivejs/react-book/manuscript/11_authoring_libraries.md

 * `.eslintrc` - Linting rules.
 You can use `.jshintrc` etc. based on your preferences.
 * `webpack.config.js` - If you are using a simple setup, you might as well have the configuration at project root.

-In addition you'll likely have various directories for source, tests, demos, documentation and so on.
+In addition, you'll likely have various directories for source, tests, demos, documentation and so on.

 ## Understanding `package.json`